ronin-rb/ronin-db/man/ronin-db-ips.1.md

 ## NAME

-ronin-db-ips - Manages IP addresses
+ronin-db-ips - Manages IP addresses in the database

 ## SYNOPSIS